cisco/mercury/README.md

-   --certs-json                          # output certs as JSON, not base64 --metadata                            # output more protocol metadata in JSON --raw-features                        # select protocols to write out raw features string(see --help) [-v or --verbose]                     # additional information sent to stderr --license                             # write license information to stdout --version                             # write version information to stdout
+   --certs-json                          # output certs as JSON, not base64 --metadata                            # output more protocol metadata in JSON --raw-features                        # select protocols to write out raw features string(see --help) --minimize-ram                        # minimize the ram usage of mercury library [-v or --verbose]                     # additional information sent to stderr --license                             # write license information to stdout --version                             # write version information to stdout